Horkoss/Project_training_2_android/README.md

 - Unzip the "master.zip"
 - Use Android Studio for open (You can download Android studio [here](https://developer.android.com/studio/index.html))
 - Start to Dev !

-## <a name="description"></a> Description

-KEYCAM is an application to control your device from a web site everywhere in the world.
-Nowadays, a lot of peoples change phone every year so them probably have an old phone in their house wasted at doing NOTHING.
-So we wanted to make a smart reuse of those smartphone so we created KeyCam.
-There is a lot of features, you can take pictures, see the video, vibrate the phone, write a message which will be spoken at loud, etc...

-Example:

-You want to see what’s going on in your house when you are out.
-You can simply place your smartphone somewhere in your house and start our “KEYCAM” application.
-Then you just take control of your phone from your computer or your current smart phone to see if there is anybody by taking a picture or just looking at the streamed video.

 ## <a name="structure"></a> Structure